omega1510/omega1510.github.io/content/posts/0028/index.md

 tags:
   - reading
 ---

+> What's the bravest thing you ever did?
+He spat in the road a bloody phlegm.
+Getting up this morning, he said.

 Yesterday I finished [_The Road_](https://en.wikipedia.org/wiki/The_Road) by Cormac McCarthy.
 I usually don't read contemporary literature, but I stumbled on this book in a Reddit thread about emotional books, and decided to give it a shot.
 It was published in 2006, and I feel that it was a breath of fresh air given that I mostly read 19th-century Russian novels.